snowplow/documentation/docs/getting-started-on-bdp/private-managed-cloud/setup-guide-aws/index.md

 - Role description: Allows the Snowplow Team to programmatically deploy to this account.
 4. Copy the Snowplow deployment role ARN.
 You will need to share this role with us as part of filling out the setup form in Snowplow BDP console.

+### Determine if Snowplow requires a specific VPC (optional)
+If you require Snowplow to be deployed into a specific VPC CIDR range, this should be provided at the same time.
+We need a /18 provided for the VPC so that we can create /20 and /23 subnets (note: [VPC peering and using a custom VPC is an additional bolt-on](https://snowplow.io/snowplow-behavioral-data-platform-product-description/#h-vpc-peering-aws-gcp))

+### Determine if Snowplow requires a specific Permission Boundaey (optional)
+If you require Snowplow to be deployed using a Permission Boundary, this should be provided at the same time.
+Note: [IAM Permission Boundary is an additional bolt-on](https://snowplow.io/snowplow-behavioral-data-platform-product-description/#h-custom-vpc-integration-aws))

 ### Final checklist

 If you are sending a request to our team to set up your account for you.
 Please ensure you provide the following information:
 1. SnowplowAdmin role ARN
 2. SnowplowDeployment role ARN
 3. AWS region to deploy into
-4. VPC CIDR requirements for VPC Peering (if applicable)
+4. VPC CIDR requirements for VPC peering (optional)
-5. The IAM permission boundary ARN (if applicable)
+5. The IAM permission boundary ARN (optional)